-COVID-19 guidance for people who remain at higher risk because of a suppressed immune system
+COVID-19 guidance for people who remain at higher risk because of a weakened immune system

 This guidance is for people who have a weakened immune system and includes information on vaccination, testing and treatments as well as mental health support.

-Your GP or specialist clinician will have told you if you are in this category, and we have also listed the main reasons that people are immunosuppressed below.
+Your GP or specialist clinician will have told you if you are in this category, and we have also listed the main reasons that people have a weakened immune system below.
 If you are unsure whether you fit into these criteria, please contact your GP or specialist clinical team.

 In March 2020, we created a list of people we believed to be at highest risk of becoming severely ill if they caught COVID-19.
 This was called the Shielding List and was later renamed as the Highest Risk List.

 The COVID-19 vaccination programme in Scotland is working well.
 The evidence now tells us that most of the people who were considered to be at highest risk from COVID-19 at the start of the pandemic are now at a much lower risk, and even people with a weakened immune system are getting protection from vaccination.

 This is why the Highest Risk List ended on 31 May 2022.
 The Chief Medical Officer has written to everyone on the List, to advise if they may still be considered at higher risk from COVID-19 or not, and tell them what this means for them.

 There does remain a group of people who may not get the same level of protection from vaccination as the majority of the population.
 This is because they have a medical condition, or are undergoing treatment, which means their immune system is weakened.
 This group of people remain at a higher risk from COVID-19, and this guidance is for you.